Story of BretonStone

 In 1989, Cosentino (Spain) installed a plant for employing its quarry waste.
 The Company decided to convert to the quartz by creating the Silestone brand.
 This choice led to its exponential growth and, thanks to an effective marketing action, the affirmation in the US market.
 Today, Cosentino is the largest global manufacturer of BretonStone® with 14 operating plants.

-From that moment, many companies decided to invest in this technology.
+From that moment on, many companies decided to invest in this technology.
 BretonStone® became the reference point in the world of Engineered Stone.

 The evolution of aesthetics and sizes